-The Bernalillo County 4-H Fair recognizes the American Poultry Association, Inc. and will hold its show under the rules of the association.
+The Bernalillo County 4-H Fair recognizes the American Poultry Association, Inc. and will hold its poultry show under the rules of the association.
+The Judge will be provided with rules of the association by the Superintendent seven (7) days before check-in.
 Prizes will be awarded in accordance with the APA and ABA Standards of Perfection.